joholl/rpi4-uboot-tpm/README.md

 +-----------------+                                           +------------------------+
 ```

-What we want to archive
+What we want to achieve

 ```
 +-----------------+        +-------------------------+        +------------------------+